ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/archive-node.md

 ## Troubleshooting and backups

-If for some reason something does not work / breaks you can always [roll back](https://docs.oracle.com/cd/E23824_01/html/821-1448/gbciq.html#gbcxk) to @archstate snapshot on your ZFS filesystem, this is the original state from dump.
+If for some reason something does not work or breaks, you can always [roll back](https://docs.oracle.com/cd/E23824_01/html/821-1448/gbciq.html#gbcxk) to the `@archstate` snapshot on your ZFS filesystem.
+This is the original state from the dump.

-1. Stop validator process (**Never skip this!**)
+1. Stop the validator process (**Never skip this!**):

 ```shell
 sudo -s
 systemctl stop validator.service
 ```

-2. Check the snapshot name
+2. Check the snapshot name:

 ```shell
 zfs list -t snapshot
 ```

-3. Rollback to the snapshot
+3. Roll back to the snapshot:

 ```shell
 zfs rollback data/ton-work@dumpstate
 ```

-If your Node works well then you can remove this snapshot to save storage space, but we do recommend to regularly snapshot your filesystem for rollback purposes because validator node has been known to corrupt data as well as config.json in some cases. [zfsnap](https://www.zfsnap.org/docs.html) is a nice tool to automate snapshot rotation.
+If your node works well, you can remove this snapshot to save storage space.
+However, we recommend regularly snapshotting your filesystem for rollback purposes because the validator node has been known to corrupt data as well as `config.json` in some cases. [zfsnap](https://www.zfsnap.org/docs.html) is a nice tool to automate snapshot rotation.

 :::tip Need help?
-Have question or need help?
+Have a question or need help?
 Please ask in the [TON dev chat](https://t.me/tondev_eng) to get help from the community.
 MyTonCtrl developers also hang out there.
 :::

 ## Tips & Tricks